mahichodhary/Atlantis_Document/README.md

    d.
 TOKEN="{YOUR_TOKEN}"

    e.
 USERNAME="{the username of your GitHub, GitLab or Bitbucket user}"

    f.
 REPO_ALLOWLIST="$YOUR_GIT_HOST/$YOUR_USERNAME/$YOUR_REPO"

+   #For other enterprise access token you can visit https://www.runatlantis.io/guide/testing-locally.html#create-an-access-token-for-atlantis

 9.Now you can start Atlantis by using GitHub Command:

       ./atlantis server \
       --atlantis-url="$URL" \
       --gh-user="$USERNAME" \
       --gh-token="$TOKEN" \
       --gh-webhook-secret="$SECRET" \
       --repo-allowlist="$REPO_ALLOWLIST"

+   #To start atlantis server for other enterprise you can visit https://www.runatlantis.io/guide/testing-locally.html#start-atlantis

-10. To run atlantis apply command you need to configure aws or attach role to EC2 instance.
+10. To run atlantis command you need to configure aws or attach role to your server(based on your terraform code).

 _________________________________________________________________________________________________________________________________